Locations

 To proactively manage these cost drivers, consider the following strategies:

-- Forecast and Budget for License Growth: Align your license planning with business forecasts.
+• Forecast and Budget for License Growth: Align Your License Planning with Business Forecasts.
 If the business expects a 20% increase in orders next year, estimate the impact on relevant engine metrics (like SD documents, warehouse picks, etc.).
 Include the cost of additional licenses in the budget.
-Getting funding for expected growth is far easier than asking for emergency funds post-audit.
+Obtaining funding for expected growth is far easier than requesting emergency funds after an audit.

-- Periodic License Health Checks: Conduct semi-annual or annual internal license reviews specifically focused on engine usage vs entitlements.
-Identify which engines are at risk of hitting limits in the next 12-24 months.
-For those, formulate a plan: either curb usage (if possible, without affecting business) or purchase additional capacity.
+• Periodic License Health Checks: Conduct semiannual or annual internal license reviews, specifically focused on engine usage versus entitlements.
+Identify which engines are at risk of exceeding their limits within the next 12 to 24 months.
+For those who need to, formulate a plan: either curb usage (if possible, without affecting business) or purchase additional capacity.
 Treat it like capacity planning in infrastructure.

-- Engage SAP Early: If you know a big change is coming (like acquiring a company, launching a new product line, or adopting a new SAP module), talk to SAP account managers proactively.
+• Engage SAP Early: If you know a significant change is coming (such as acquiring a company, launching a new product line, or adopting a new SAP module), proactively contact your SAP account managers.
 Often, you can negotiate licenses in advance at a better rate, especially if you’re bundling it as part of a larger expansion or renewal.
 For instance, if you foresee doubling the number of employees in 2 years, you might now negotiate a pricing tier for the payroll engine to cover that future state at a discount.
-SAP may also have promotions for migrating to new models (e.g., switching to Digital Access documents with some free volume thrown in).
+SAP may also offer promotions for migrating to new models (e.g., switching to Digital Access documents with some free volume included).

-- Monitor Indirect Usage Closely: As part of risk assessment, catalogue all third-party integrations to SAP.
+• Monitor Indirect Usage Closely: As part of the risk assessment, catalog all third-party integrations with SAP.
 For each, determine if it falls under named-user licensing or digital access (or could be considered unlicensed use).
 Quantify the documents or data created.
 If you haven’t adopted SAP’s Digital Access license yet and have significant third-party interfaces, evaluate the cost of that model against the risk of an audit claim.
 You might purchase document licenses to legitimize a high-volume interface (avoiding a worst-case indirect access fine).
 SAP now even provides an Indirect Usage Detection report that can be run to identify such activities – use it.

-- Optimize Data and Processes: Sometimes, costs can be avoided by optimizing how you use the system.
-For instance, archiving old transactions doesn’t reduce historical counts for metric purposes if the metric is “per year” – but if a metric is “current number of records” (like number of products for a PLM engine), then data cleanup can keep that count lower.
+• Optimize Data and Processes: Sometimes, costs can be avoided by optimizing how you use the system.
+For instance, archiving old transactions doesn’t reduce historical counts for metric purposes if the metric is “per year.”
+Still, if a metric is “current number of records” (like number of products for a PLM engine), then data cleanup can keep that count lower.
 Or, if you have an engine licensed by concurrent usage, ensuring sessions are closed and not unnecessarily held can avoid artificially high counts.
 These are small tactical moves, but they can help you stay just under a threshold and defer an upgrade.

-- Review License Utilization: Not all cost drivers are about increases – sometimes you might be over-licensed.
+• Review License Utilization: Not all cost drivers involve increases – sometimes you may be over-licensed.
 Periodically review if certain engines are being used or at your purchased volume.
 For example, you might be paying maintenance on an engine licensed for $100M revenue but only using $ 50 M. Consider a re-negotiation or license exchange (SAP’s License Exchange or Contract Conversion programs can let you trade unused licenses for ones you need).
 This doesn’t exactly reduce the current cost of an engine, but it can offset increases elsewhere by optimizing what you have.

 Examples of Cost Spikes: